MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

     cd ocean/global_ocean/YAM10to60/WOA23/dynamic_adjustment/damped_adjustment_2
     sbatch job_script.sh
     tail -f compass.o*

+Again, you will get errors about the missing ``simulation/output.nc`` file, but don't worry about those.

 If that goes okay, let's add a third step that runs for 10 days with even less damping.
 We can also write out less frequent restarts (every 10 days).
 In